smartenies/Ozone_for_CDPHE/README.md

     - "8hour_monthly" is the monthly mean of daily 8hour max concentrations (also not necessarily contemporaneous)
     - "Daily_" is the daily mean concentration

-- One major limiation is that most of the monitors are close to the 25.
+- One major limitation is that most of the monitors are close to the 25.
 This will generate errors in the predictions

 - An alternative approach may be to average these concentrations over weeks or